hyosung11/Launch-School/Courses/journal.md

 `SELECT` retrieves data from a database.

 20:25 Not sure why I took notes on SQL in my journal file.
 I still have trouble with the little things with coding.
 Ugh.

+## 20220123 일요일

+09:31 I told Michael Cremonini that I want to take the interview assessment on Monday, 31 January 2022.
+I'm close, I think but it will be good to do some timed study sessions this week and see how they go.
+I'm more familiar with how to solve problems more quickly because I have seen them before.

+09:53 Practicing the Codewars problems still tabbed on Firefox and able to do them quickly which is a good sign.
+I am retaining something then.
+Ha ha.